rundeck/rundeck/docs/en/administration/07-relational-database.md

 ## Configure rundeck-config.properties

-Set the datasource URL to point to your Mysql host, with appropriate databse name, username and password.
+Set the datasource URL to point to your Mysql host, with appropriate database name, username and password.

 Modify the rundeck config file.